layanomics/layanomics/README.md

 ---

-## 🧬 Featured Projects

----

-## 🌱 Currently Learning
+## 🌱 Concepts in Progress

+- scRNA-seq and spatial transcriptomics
-- Transcriptomics & Multi-omics Integration
+- Multi-omics Integration
 - Deep Learning for Genomics (CNNs, RNNs with Keras/PyTorch)
-- Building scalable workflows with Snakemake & Nextflow
+- Building scalable workflows with Nextflow
-- Working with large cohort datasets (1000 Genomes, GTEx)

 ---